Long Live The Black Parade: Song adjustments and live debuts

-For the main Black Parade set, My Chemical Romance made adjustments to numerous songs.
+For the main Black Parade set, My Chemical Romance made adjustments to multiple songs from the album.
 "Mama" received updated lyrics and an extension known as the "Dagger" section.
-Several songs received extended introductions and outros, including "Sleep".
-A reprise version of "The End." was also added, which features an extended outro.
+Several songs received extended introductions and endings; "Sleep" and "Disenchanted" were both given extended introductions, titled "The Big Sky" and "The Button Pressed", respectively.
+A reprise version of "The End.", The Black Parade's opening track, was added to the end of the set and also features an extended ending.
+For the Latin America leg, the band added a reprise version of "Welcome to the Black Parade" to the end of "Famous Last Words" and created a new intro for "The Sharpest Lives", known as "The Eye".

+Several songs were either played for the first time during Long Live, or for the first time in over a decade.
 During the B-stage set of the band's performance in San Francisco on July 19, they premiered a cover of the Smashing Pumpkins song "Bullet with Butterfly Wings".
 At the Chicago performance on August 29, Billy Corgan of Smashing Pumpkins joined them for another performance of "Bullet with Butterfly Wings" to close the show.
 They premiered a cover of Bon Jovi's "Livin' on a Prayer" on August 9 in East Rutherford, New Jersey.
-In their first night at Los Angeles on July 26, they played a song from The Paper Kingdom, titled "War Beneath the Rain".
+In their first night at Los Angeles on July 26, they played "War Beneath the Rain", a previously unreleased song recorded for The Paper Kingdom.
 The song was dedicated to the family of their past producer Doug McKean, who were attending the show.
+On July 8, 2026, during their first night at Wembley Stadium, My Chemical Romance performed a cover of Morrissey's "Jack the Ripper", for the first time since 2003.
+"Ambulance" was played live for the first time during the band's performance at Bellahouston Park in Glasgow, Scotland, on July 4.
+The tour also marked the first time that "To the End" and "My Way Home Is Through You" were played live since 2006 and 2008, respectively.